Jason Morgan and Elizabeth Webber: Reception and impact

 “[The fans] are incredible, aren't they?
 No other word for them, and they are dedicated and they do not get discouraged, which is amazing.
 And it's been 7 or 8 years of them writing before Steve Burton (Jason) and I had a storyline together. (...)
 Without them, for sure, my storyline with Steve would have fallen flat long ago, but they really kept it going.”

 — — Herbst, on Jason and Elizabeth fans.

 Despite never having been paired together on-screen for an extended length of time, Jason and Elizabeth have had very vocal fans.
 Burton told Soap Opera Digest during the couple's 2008 break up: "We had quite the following for a couple who never were together.
 I don't write the show.
 If it was up to me, I would have played it out to see where it went."
 Herbst reflected in 2010: "I would have said Jason and Elizabeth would never be together quite a few years ago, and Steve said the same thing.
 We kept telling the Liason girls, 'Stop writing, because nothing is going to happen.
 It's been 7 years... get over it.'
 Steve would joke and sure enough it happened, so I will never say never."
 Zap2it named them No. 2 on their list of Top Couples of 2007, while putting Elizabeth and Sam McCall (Kelly Monaco), Jason's other love interest, as No. 1 of their Top 10 Rivalries of 2007, stating, "without question Liz vs. Sam is the biggest rivalry in daytime."Zap2it tied them for No. 3 in 2008 along with entangled couple Sam and Lucky Spencer (then Greg Vaughan), stating: "Liason fans have been waiting for their couple to be together for years, but even when these two, or the writers or executives in charge of the storyline, can't seem to get their act together, their fans still hold on tight."
 In 2008, Jason and Elizabeth were ranked No. 12 by Soaps In Depth of the Top 100 Greatest Couples of ABC Daytime.
 Jason and Elizabeth placed No. 5 for all General Hospital couples on the list.
 In February 2009, they were voted No. 1 favorite General Hospital supercouple of all time by participants of a SheKnows Entertainment online survey.
 In July 2010, Liz and Jason won the ABC Soaps In Depth "Supercouple Smackdown".
-The pair beat out every other ABC supercouple to win the title for greatest ABC couple of all time.
+The pair beat out every other ABC pairing to win the title for favorite supercouple.
 Zap2it named them No. 6 of the Top 10 Soap Opera Couples of 2012.

 In 2024, Jason and Elizabeth were included in ABC Soaps in Depth 50 Greatest Soap Opera Couples of all time.
 Jason and Elizabeth were ranked No. 20 on the list.